-Detection and monitoring of childhood obesity with a public health approach.
+Detection and monitoring of childhood obesity with a public health approach

 Description

-The National Directorate of CEN-CINAI is committed to increasing the number of detections and care with a public health focus on children under 5 years of age in conditions of poverty and/or social risk who receive CEN-CINAI services at the national level who have a nutritional status of obesity according to anthropometric indicators and the reference standards established in national regulations.
+The National Directorate of CEN-CINAI is committed to increasing detection and care of children under 5 years of age in conditions of poverty and/or social risk who receive CEN-CINAI services at the national level and who have a nutritional status of obesity, according to anthropometric indicators and the reference standards established in national regulations.

 The commitment includes specific annual allocations of funds within the government budget.
 The commitment is aligned with the country's priorities in terms of nutrition and is linked to the SDGs.